-Around 3,500 to 4,000 people are diagnosed with CLL every year in the UK - that's around 10 people every day.
+Around 4,500 people are diagnosed with CLL/SLL every year in the UK – more than 12 people each day.
 It affects nearly twice as many men as women.
-The risk of developing CLL increases with age, with an average age at diagnosis of 72 years.
-CLL is rare in young people.
+It is more common in people over 60, with an average age at diagnosis of 72 years.
+CLL/SLL is rare in young people.

-In most cases, there is no known cause of CLL.
-People with a close relative (parent, brother, sister or child) with CLL are at an increased risk of developing CLL.
-However, the risk of developing CLL if you have a family member with the disease is still very small.
-Research has not identified any genes that are associated with developing CLL.
+In most cases, there is no known cause of CLL/SLL.
+People who have a close relative (parent, brother, sister or child) with CLL/SLL have a higher chance of developing it themselves, but the risk is still very low.

-The majority of people have no symptoms when they are diagnosed with CLL.
-In around 7 in 10 people, CLL is found by chance on a blood test done for another reason.
+Most people have no symptoms when they are diagnosed with CLL/SLL.
+It’s usually found by chance when doctors are doing a test for another reason.

-As the abnormal cells build up, symptoms can develop.
-Any symptoms tend to be mild at first and gradually get worse as more abnormal cells build up.
-You might feel generally unwell, with symptoms like:
+As abnormal B cells build up, you might start to develop symptoms, although some people never do.
+Any symptoms tend to be mild at first and gradually get worse over a period of months or years.
+You might feel generally unwell, or notice symptoms like: